Gleneagles Hospital: Partnerships

-Gleneagles is in forged partnerships with institutions including Johns Hopkins University and Hospital (United States), Thames Valley University (United Kingdom), Curtin University of Technology and La Trobe University (Australia).
-Besides working with international institutions, Gleneagles collaborates locally with other hospitals in times of crisis.
+Gleneagles has partnerships with Johns Hopkins University in the United States, Thames Valley University in the United Kingdom, Curtin University of Technology and La Trobe University in Australia.
 In July 2013, in response to the surge in dengue cases, Gleneagles Hospital collaborated with public hospital Changi General Hospital, using its beds to accommodate public hospital patients.

 Controversies

-In 2013 a patient, Mr Li Siu Lun, 54, sued Gleneagles Hospital and was awarded S$250,000 in damages, compensatory damages of $10,000 and $240,000 aggravated damages for distress.
-He claimed that the hospital conspired with a private practitioner, Dr. Looi Kok Poh, to make Mr Li undergo additional surgery in order to cover up a botched hand operation.
-Mr. Li claimed that Gleneagles Hospital had altered his consent form and medical records in order to help Dr. Looi cover up his negligence.
+In 2013 a patient, Li Siu Lun, 54, sued Gleneagles Hospital and was awarded S$250,000 in damages, compensatory damages of $10,000 and $240,000 aggravated damages for distress.
+He claimed that the hospital conspired with a private practitioner, Looi Kok Poh, to make Li undergo additional surgery in order to cover up a botched hand operation.
+Li claimed that Gleneagles Hospital had altered his consent form and medical records in order to help Looi cover up his negligence.
 On appeal by Gleneagles and counter-appeal, general damages of $21,000 and aggravated damages of $42,000 were awarded.